iqtree/iqtree.github.io/_posts/doc/2015-11-10-Complex-Models.md

         frequency CF4model = FMIX{empirical,Fclass1,Fclass2,Fclass3,Fclass4};
     end;

 Here, the NEXUS file contains a `models` block to define new models.
 More explicitly, we define four AA profiles `Fclass1` to `Fclass4` (each containing 20 AA frequencies).
-Then, the frequency mixture was defined with
+Then, the frequency mixture is defined with

     FMIX{empirical,Fclass1,Fclass2,Fclass3,Fclass4}

-That means, we have five components: the first corresponds to empirical AA frequencies to be inferred from the  data and the remaining four components specified in this NEXUS file.
+That means, we have five components: the first corresponds to empirical AA frequencies to be inferred from the  data and the remaining four components are specified in this NEXUS file.
 Please save this to a file, say, `mymodels.nex`.
 One can now start the analysis with:

     iqtree -s some_protein.aln -mdef mymodels.nex -m JTT+CF4model+G

-`-mdef` option is to specify the NEXUS file containing user-defined models.
+The `-mdef` option specifies the NEXUS file containing user-defined models.
 Here, the `JTT` matrix is applied for all alignment sites and one varies the AA profiles along the alignment.
 One can use the NEXUS syntax to define all other profile mixture models such as `C10` to `C60`.

 #### NEXUS model file

 In fact, IQ-TREE uses this NEXUS model file internally to define all [protein mixture models](../Substitution-Models#protein-models).
-In addition to define state frequencies, one can specify the entire model with rate matrix and state frequencies together.
-For example, the LG4M model ([Le et al., 2012]) was defined by:
+In addition to defining state frequencies, one can specify the entire model with rate matrix and state frequencies together.
+For example, the LG4M model ([Le et al., 2012]) can be defined by:

     #nexus
     begin models;